phra/phra.github.io/posts/amsi.md

 It works by doing two things:

-1. disable global logging of scripts: if Domain Admins enable global logging of scripts, every script will be recorded on disk.
-To disable it we just overwrite the in memory representation of the Group Policy Settings.
+1. disable global logging of scripts: if Domain Admins enable global logging of scripts, every script will be recorded on the disk.
+To disable it we just overwrite the in-memory representation of the Group Policy Settings.
 2. replace the dictionary of known signatures with an empty one: some signatures always trigger a log action, even if the Script Block Logging mechanism is not enabled via Group Policy (_sic!_).
 In order to disable it, we replace this dictionary of known signatures with an empty one, always in our memory space.